Cheng Lin

-Cheng Lin (程琳 (Chéng Lín); born 1967) is a solo singer from China.
+Cheng Lin (程琳 (Chéng Lín); born 1967) is a Chinese solo singer.
 Her first involvement in the music industry was at the age of 13 when she released the track "Little Horn".
 Since then she has sold 25 million albums across Asia.
-Cheng's latest album was Collaborations the album, which was produced by Grammy Award winning producer KC Porter.
+Cheng's latest album was Collaborations the album, which was produced by Grammy Award-winning producer KC Porter.

 Cheng is also a keen player of the erhu, a traditional two-string violin.
 She was taught to play at a young age by her father, and still uses the instrument in her music today.
 She studied in the United States and learned English, learning more about Western music in the process.
 She was the first Chinese national to have her music videos air on national television in China in the 1980s.

 Music career

 Early career (1981–89)

 Her career started at the age of 13 when she released the track "Little Horn" in 1981.
 The track launched her to stardom in China, which followed with the release of her first album, Little Horn.
 This made her one of the first mainland commercial pop singers.

 After releasing her first album, she went on to release two albums in quick succession.
 Her second album was titled Cradle of Childhood, and was released in 1983.
 A year later a third album was recorded, titled New Shoe, Old Shoe.
 The track "Panda Mimi" on the album went on to win the best track of the year in China, after it was Top of the Charts of the Year in 1985.

 After launching her first three albums, she was issued an Outstanding Youth Award in 1986.
 In the same year she also performed at the charity concert for orphans in Guangzhou.
 A year later she released her fourth album, Songs of 1987.
 She released a number of songs from the album, producing a number of music videos in the process.
 These videos were some of the first music videos aired on Chinese national television.
 Later that year she appeared on the New Year's Eve TV special, performing the track "Flying with the wind (Xin Tian You)".

 At the end of 1989 she returned to the same show, and performed the track "Kung Fu boy", which aired to over 1 billion viewers on Chinese television.